GENERAL DATA

 3. Food & Culinary Industry

-While not as pungent as saffron, safflower petals offer visual and aromatic benefits:
+While not as pungent as saffron, these petals offer visual and aromatic benefits:

 -